AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 ## Index Definition Best Practices {#index-definition-best-practices}

 Below are some best practices to consider when defining or extending indexes.
-For more information, see [Oak Lucene Index documentation](https://jackrabbit.apache.org/oak/docs/query/lucene.html).

 * For nodetypes which have existing indexes (such as `dam:Asset` or `cq:Page`) prefer extension of OOTB indexes to the addition of new indexes.
   * Adding new indexes - particularly fulltext indexes - on the `dam:Asset` nodetype is strongly discouraged (see [this note](/help/operations/indexing.md##index-names-index-names)).
+* When adding new indexes
+  * Always define indexes of type 'lucene'.
-* When adding new indexes, use an index tag in the index definition (and associated query) and `selectionPolicy = tag` to ensure that the index is only used for the intended queries.
+  * Use an index tag in the index definition (and associated query) and `selectionPolicy = tag` to ensure that the index is only used for the intended queries.
   * Ensure `queryPaths` and `includedPaths` are both provided (typically with the same values).
   * Use `excludedPaths` to exclude paths which will not contain useful results.
   * Use `analyzed` properties only when required, for example when you need to use a fulltext query restriction against only that property.
   * Always specify `async = [ async, nrt ] `, `compatVersion = 2` and `evaluatePathRestrictions = true`.
   * Only specify `nodeScopeIndex = true` if you require a nodescope fulltext index.

+>[!NOTE]
+>
+>For more information, see [Oak Lucene Index documentation](https://jackrabbit.apache.org/oak/docs/query/lucene.html).

+Automated Cloud Manager pipeline checks will enforce some of the best-practices described above.

 ## Queries with Large Result Sets {#queries-with-large-result-sets}